 Marie-Claire Heureuse Félicitée Bonheur, Empress

-During the siege of Jacmel in 1800 , she became known for her work on behalf of the wounded and starving, and convinced Dessalines, who was one of the besiegers, to allow some roads to be opened so that the wounded in the city could receive help.
-She provided the women and children with food, clothing, and medicine that she was able to bring to the city, then cooked food for them in the streets.
+During the siege of Jacmel in 1800, which took place during the Civil War known as La Guerre des Couteaux (the War of Knives), Marie-Claire gained recognition for her humanitarian efforts on behalf of the wounded and starving residents of the city.
+She convinced Jean-Jacques Dessalines, one of the besiegers under General Toussaint Louverture, to allow some roads to be opened so that aid could reach those in need.
+She organized a caravan that provided food, clothing, and medicine to non-combatant citizens and even cooked meals for them in the streets.

 Previous